 Pilgrim's Progress by Bernadette Smith and Dr Mark Elliot-Ranken at the Harbour Sculpture Prize.
 When people believed the Earth was flat sailors thought if they sailed beyond the known sea they could fall off the edge of the world.
 This collaborative mixed-media work honours the brave seafarers from many cultures, both Pacific and European who ventured across unknown oceans to reach new lands.

-My OHP live projections and video Waterline were projected on a building and road at Dick Street Chippendale for the 2016 Beams Festival.
-I had created a semi-immersive installation exploring impacts of the Anthropocene.
+OHP projections and video Waterline were projected at Dick Street Chippendale for the 2016 Beams Festival.
 More info here http://beamsfestival.com.au/whats-on/artistic-works/bernadette-smith/

 My temporal guerrilla art intervention at the Redfern Biennale which included 'readymades, sculpture, multi media, new media, painting, found object, anything and everything placed along Walker Street, Redfern between Cooper and Redfern Streets'.

 Bernadette Smith and Mark Elliot-Ranken transform the exterior of a Wesley sandstone church into 'Vanishing Shore' a Climate Change performance/installation at Wollongong's Nocturnal Arts Festival when the sun goes down on the 25th, 26th and 27th February and the 3rd, 4th and 5th March 2016.

 It was created for Wollongong Council's 2016 Nocturnal Arts Festival outside Wesley Church in Crown Street Mall and brings together scientific, political and religious thoughts about climate change and water security.